katiereneenori/ChatCat-Repo/README.md

-# ChatCat - University of Arizona Virtual Assistant
+# ChatCat - University of Arizona Virtual Assistant, SFWE403, Fall, 2024, Professor ONeal
 # Team 9
-# SFWE403
-# Fall, 2024
-# Professor ONeal

 **ChatCat** is a Flask-based web application designed to serve as a virtual assistant for the University of Arizona's Software Engineering program.
 It provides users with information about programs, admissions, curriculum, financial aid, research opportunities, career prospects,